- A top-level guide to data lakes

 - How to Manage Data Retention

 - How To Handle Your Company’s Sensitive Data

 We'll send you updates from the blog and monthly release notes.

 What Is a Data Warehouse?

 Enterprises large and small are trying to leverage data to enhance their businesses using data analytics.
-Because large amounts of data are now being utilized, businesses have to find a way to store and access this data in an accessible and efficient way.
-There are several options for storing data, including databases, data lakes, and cloud storage; but this article will be looking specifically at data warehouses as a means of efficient and effective data storage.
+Because large amounts of data are now being generated, businesses have to find a way to store and access this data in an accessible, secure, cost-effective, and efficient way.
+There are several options for storing data, including databases, data lakes, and cloud storage.
+This article focuses on the data warehouse as a means of efficient and effective data storage.

 A data warehouse can be defined as a central repository that ingests data from different sources, like relational databases and transactional systems.
 They are designed to store large amounts of data and enable organizations to analyze and present data accurately.